garethhowell/pi-telemetry/README.rst

 pitelemetry
 ============

-Collect data from 1-wire sensors connected to Raspberry Pi and send via mqtt
+Collect data from 1-wire sensors connected to a Raspberry Pi and send via mqtt

 It takes one argument - the yaml file that contains the configuration.
 The default configuration file is `/etc/pitelemetry.yaml`